UXSoc/hugo-cli/README.md

 A simple Node wrapper around [hugo, the static site generator](http://gohugo.io).
 It fetches the right hugo executable before piping all provided command line arguments to it.

 ### Add to a project
-Add     `"hugo-cli": "git+ssh://git@github.com/UXSoc/hugo-cli.git"` in packages.json under "devDependencies"
+With `yarn add https://github.com/UXSoc/hugo-cli/archive/0.6.2.tar.gz` in terminal

-Or `npm install --save-dev git+ssh://git@github.com/UXSoc/hugo-cli.git` in terminal
+or `npm install --save-dev https://github.com/UXSoc/hugo-cli/archive/0.6.2.tar.gz`

 ## Installing Hugo